The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 Thyroid Anxiety vs. Postpartum Anxiety: Spotting the Difference

-This section provides a practical, side-by-side comparison to help women and their healthcare providers distinguish between the symptoms of thyroid-driven anxiety and a primary postpartum anxiety disorder.
+This side-by-side comparison helps distinguish between thyroid-driven anxiety and a primary postpartum anxiety disorder.

 Symptom Domain: Heartbeat

-- Could it be Hyperthyroid PPT?: Presents a paradoxical "wired and tired" feeling.
-Profound fatigue coupled with the inability to sleep (insomnia) despite exhaustion.
+Could it be Hyperthyroid PPT?
+Presents a paradoxical "wired and tired" feeling.
+Profound fatigue coupled with the inability to sleep despite exhaustion.

 Symptom Domain: Body Temperature